Chapter 1: The Vitals of Data#

 1.5 Interval Data#

 Interval data has equal, meaningful distances between values, but no true zero point.
-Zero does not mean complete absence of the quantity.
+A value of zero does not mean the complete absence of the quantity.

 Property